kadiiski/symfony-codespaces/README.md

 This repository contains a Symfony project configured to work with CodeSpaces, making it easy to get started with Symfony development.

-## Prerequisites
+## Prerequisites (local)

-Before setting up this project, make sure you have the following dependencies installed on your system:
+Before setting up this project lozally, make sure you have the following dependencies installed on your system:

 - [PHP](https://www.php.net/) (version 8.2 or higher)
 - [Composer](https://getcomposer.org/)